briandonaghey21/briandonaghey21.github.io/README.md

 To Do:

- * Update contact info on website
  * Add projects section
- * Navbar is annoying on the homepage in the mobile view
+ * Add mobile view
- * make with react
+ * Add about me in the react version